LahiruTjay/mars-rover-demo/README.md

 * The square directly North from (x, y) is (x, y + 1)
 * Upper limits of the plateau is given will create a virtual grid.
 Eg. If (5, 5) coordinates given, the plateau will be a 6x6 grid.
 * Input for the application will be taken from a file.
+* Rover first scouts and validate the coordinates before movement.

 # Design